Paul McCartney and Wings: Origins

-After the Beatles' break-up in 1970, McCartney recorded two albums: McCartney (1970), credited to himself, and Ram (1971), with his wife, Linda McCartney.
-He had insisted from the beginning of their marriage that Linda should be involved in his musical projects, notwithstanding her lack of previous experience as a musician, so that they did not have to be apart when he was on tour.
+After the Beatles' break-up in 1970, McCartney recorded two solo albums: McCartney (1970), credited to himself, and Ram (1971), with his wife, Linda McCartney.
+He had insisted from the beginning of their marriage that Linda should be involved in his musical projects, notwithstanding her lack of previous experience as a musician.
 Ram was recorded in New York City, where McCartney auditioned a number of drummers and guitarists, selecting Seiwell and guitarist David Spinozza.
-When Spinozza became unavailable due to other session commitments, Hugh McCracken was enlisted to take his place.
+When Spinozza became unavailable because of other session commitments, Hugh McCracken was enlisted to take his place.

-1971–1973: First line-up
+1971–1974: Formation and Wild Life to Band on the Run

 After the release of Ram, McCartney decided to form a new group and asked Seiwell and McCracken to join.
 Seiwell accepted, but McCracken declined, so McCartney invited Denny Laine, whom he had known since the early 1960s, to join.
 Laine, who was working on a solo album at the time, got a phone call from McCartney enquiring if he would like to work with him, as McCartney said: "I'd known him in the past and I just rang him and asked him, 'What are you doing?'
 He said, 'Nothing', so I said, 'Right.
 Come on then!'"
 Laine then dropped plans for his album there and then.
 As he had in the Beatles, McCartney would serve as the chief bassist and lead singer for Wings and he doubled on guitar, keyboards, drums and assorted instruments at various times.
 When asked why he stayed on bass guitar rather than change back to guitar after the Beatles disbanded, he has explained that by then, he was "a bass player pretty much, who also happened to play guitar" and also considers himself a bassist who happens to play piano.

 In August 1971, Seiwell and Laine joined Paul and Linda McCartney to record Paul's third post-Beatles album for Apple Records.
 The result was Wild Life, released 7 December.
 It was the first project to credit Wings as the artist.
 The band name is said to have come to McCartney as he was praying in the hospital while Linda was giving birth to their second child together, Stella, on 13 September 1971.
 Paul McCartney recalled in the film Wingspan that the birth of Stella was "a bit of a drama"; there were complications at the birth and that both Linda and the baby almost died.
 He was praying fervently and the image of wings came to his mind.
-He decided to name his new band "Wings."
+He decided to name his new band "Wings".